 Maudlyne Ihejirika

-Journalism & Storytelling Program Officer
+Director of Journalism & Storytelling

 Maudlyne is Immediate Past President of both the Chicago Journalists Association and the National Association of Black Journalists Chicago Chapter.
 She is also the author of "Escape From Nigeria: A Memoir of Faith, Love and War" (Africa World Press, 2016)—a riveting tale of her family's survival of the brutal Nigerian-Biafran War and miracles that brought them to the US as refugees.

-Maudlyne holds an M.S.J. from Northwestern University’s Medill School of Journalism, and a B.A. in Journalism from the University of Iowa.
+Maudlyne holds an MSJ from Northwestern University’s Medill School of Journalism, and a B.A. in Journalism from the University of Iowa.
 She is also a proud member of Alpha Kappa Alpha Sorority, Inc.

 Email: mihejirika@fieldfoundation.org